How to Apply for a Payment Extension Using IRS Form 1127

 Applying for an IRS installment agreement is an isolating, challenging process, so it’s best to get expert help if at all possible.
 This way, you can ensure you’re setting up the option that is both the most realistic, and the best, choice for your situation.
 An expert tax resolution team will also help you navigate the payment system and handle any changes you need to make or issues that emerge.

 This is the case as well for the OIC and CNC processes, which are highly complicated.
-If you find yourself in a situation where either of these processes may be appropriate, it’s important to work with a professional, like Bench’s Retro team and our tax resolution partners.
+If you find yourself in a situation where either of these processes may be appropriate, it’s important to work with a professional, like Bench’s catch up bookkeeping team and our tax resolution partners.

 The bottom line